hypertidy/silicate/inst/misc/geospatialsci-2018.md

 that are better suited or more efficient for certain domains.
 We show that conversion between these forms is more straightforward and extensible than from SF or related types, but is also readily translated to and from standard types.
-The most important forms we've identified are "universal" (edges and nodes), "2D primitives" (triangles), "arcs" (shared boundaries), and "paths" (normalized forms of SF types).
+The most important forms we have identified are "universal" (edges and nodes), "2D primitives" (triangles), "arcs" (shared boundaries), and "paths" (normalized forms of SF types).